abdanar/AzeLexicon/README.md

 The workflow can be triggered manually in the **GitHub Actions** tab.

 > [!CAUTION]
-> Before submitting a PR, ensure that the **🛠 Automated Term Standardization workflow** completes successfully and that each contributed term’s status is updated appropriately.
+> Before submitting a pull request (PR), ensure that the **🛠 Automated Term Standardization** workflow completes successfully.
+For guidance on when to run the workflow, please refer to the [wiki](https://github.com/abdanar/AzeLexicon/wiki) section describing the appropriate cases.
+Additionally, make sure that the status of each contributed term is updated correctly.